civilservicelgbt/civilservicelgbt.github.io/_publications/2020-05-27-pride-on-digital-assets.md

 We have created a whole package of digital assets for you to use and share around your teams to promote LGBT+ visibility.
 Be sure to post these on social media, add one to your email signature, change your video call background and encourage your colleagues to do it too.

-The default text has been set to ‘Civil Servant, LGBT+ and Proud’ in magenta.
+The default text has been set to ‘Civil Servant, LGBT+ and Proud’ in magenta and 'Civil Servnat, LGBT+ Ally and Proud' in magenta.
 However, we have created a tool where you are able to change the text and colour.
 For example, ‘Civil Servant, Lesbian and Proud’ in magenta, cyan or yellow.

 ## To create your own, please [click here](https://www.civilservice.lgbt/image-maker/civil-servant-and-proud/).

-## Download
+## Download  (LGBT+)

 1. [Download Twitter timeline image](/assets/documents/PrideON - twitter timeline.png)
 2. [Download Twitter profile header](/assets/documents/PrideON - Twitter profile header.png)